SSE2034/.github/README.md

 ## Welcome to System Software Practice3 !!👋
 This is an official github account for a class.
-All the class contents including lab and homework will be distributed through the git repository at this account.
+All the class contents including lab and homework will be distributed through the git repository of this account.
 Welcome to any question about any class contents or others.
 Before questioning to us, please visit to [FAQs](https://sorry_it_is_not_prepared.com), list of fequently asked questions.